AVISHEREE/AVISHEREE/README.md

 # 👋 Hello World, I'm Akash Vyas!

-I'm a passionate software developer with a strong focus on web technologies.
+software developer with a strong focus on web technologies.
 Currently pursuing my B.Sc. in IT, I love tackling projects that push me to grow and expand my skill set.
 I'm dedicated to becoming a top programmer and eventually building a business that solves real-world problems.

 ## 🔧 Technologies & Tools